Anthony Grey, 9th Earl of Kent

 Rev. Anthony Grey (1557 – 9 November 1643) was Earl of Kent from 1639 to his death.

+Biography

 He was a son of George Grey by Margery, daughter of Gerard Salvaine of Croxdale.
-George was the apparently only son of Anthony Grey of Brancepeth, a son of George Grey, 2nd Earl of Kent, by his second wife Katherine (or Katharine or Catherine), daughter of William Herbert, 1st Earl of Pembroke.
+George was the apparently the only son of Anthony Grey of Brancepeth, a son of George Grey, 2nd Earl of Kent, by his second wife Katherine (or Katharine or Catherine), daughter of William Herbert, 1st Earl of Pembroke.

 In 1639, Grey succeeded his childless second cousin once removed Henry Grey, 8th Earl of Kent.
 Henry was a great-grandson of Henry Grey, 4th Earl of Kent, another son of the 2nd Earl.

 A priest in the Church of England, Grey was rector at Aston Flamville and later Burbage.

 Family and issue

 Grey married Magdalene, daughter of William Purefoy of Caldecote by Catherine (or Katherine) Wigston.
 Burke's Landed Gentry mentions his wife having a sister named Dorothy Purefoy who married Roger Dudley and was mother to Thomas Dudley, Governor of Massachusetts, however, other sources identify Susanna Thorne as the mother of Thomas, and Susanna's mother as Mary Purefoy.

 Anthony and Magdalene had twelve children, all born in Burbage: